ezpublishlegacy/ezpublish-HelpfulCommands/README.md

 ###publishNewDraft

 5.x command to create and publish a draft.
 Can be used as a template for make changes, or to republish an object for fun.

+###removeLinksFromContentCommand

+5.x command to remove all link tags from data_text attributes in the given list of content Ids.